GatitoMimoso00/3D-Fighting-Camera/README.md

 >This image illustrate how it works.
 >We can take Vector A like *CamtoCenter_vector* and Vector B like *PJ1Cam_vector*, their Y component are 0.
 >The Vector AxB is the cross product *PJ1_crossed*, its Horizontal Components (X and Z) are 0.

+# Next Aditions for future ver 2.0
+Camera shake for game feeling!